hlogeon/jincor-bounty/readme.md

 # Jincor bounty sender

-This is a script I use to send the tokens earned by bounty hunters during Jincor ICO campaign.
+This is the script I used to send the tokens earned by bounty hunters during Jincor ICO campaign.
 The script can be also used for token airdrops.

-#Installation
+# Installation

 To install the environment all you need to do is to run `npm i`

-#Configure
+# Configure

 In order to Configure the script simply open `./sendBounty.js` file and modify the following lines:

 ```
 const config = {
   web3httpUrl: 'https://ropsten.infura.io/ujGcHij7xZIyz2afx4h2', // HTTP url of web3 node